WCSU Undergraduate Catalog 2024-2025 : School of Visual, Performing, and Communication Arts

 The school provides its students with a superior arts education, fosters excellence in creative research and discovery, nurtures ethical and moral decision-making and leadership, and contributes to the cultural enrichment of the state and region.

 Moreover, the arts in the general education of all students at WCSU provide special modes of thinking unavailable in other disciplines.
-By transcending previous historical, mathematical and verbal constructs and conventions, the arts involve unique ways of knowing, understanding, expressing and creating — each of which contributes to human achievement and a deeper shared experience.
+By transcending previous historical, mathematical and verbal constructs and conventions, the arts involve unique ways of knowing, understanding, expressing and creating, each of which contributes to human achievement and a deeper shared experience.

 Objectives

-1. To offer the highest quality educational, pre-professional, and professional programming within a liberal arts environment;
+1. to offer the highest quality educational, pre-professional, and professional programming within a liberal arts environment;

-6. To enhance the cultural life and image of the university;
+5. to enhance the cultural life and image of the university;

 DEGREE AND RELATED PROGRAMS